andis854/matrix_rdn_det/README.md

 ~/.local/lib/python3.10/site-packages/ # Example of a common path.
 ```
 3. Download the source code: (works for Windows)
-Download the files in [tar.gz](https://github.com/andis854/matrix_rdn_det/archive/refs/tags/v_0.0.3.tar.gz) or [zip](https://github.com/andis854/matrix_rdn_det/archive/refs/tags/v_0.0.2.zip) form.
-Extract the file matrix_rdn_det.py and put in a directory that is a search path of Python, e.g.
+Download the files in [tar.gz](https://github.com/andis854/matrix_rdn_det/archive/refs/tags/v_0.0.3.tar.gz) or [zip](https://github.com/andis854/matrix_rdn_det/archive/refs/tags/v_0.0.3.zip) form.
+Extract the directory matrix_rdn_de and put in a directory that is a search path of Python, e.g.
 ```bash
 ~/.local/lib/python3.10/site-packages/ # Example of a common path.
 ```